LoHertel/diplomats-in-germany/project-walkthrough.md

 It costs approx. $1 credit to run the project for an hour.

-> ***Note:** If you have closed this instrunctions pane and want to reopen it, run the following command in the Cloud Shell terminal window:*
+> ***Note:** If you have closed this instructions pane and want to reopen it, run the following command in the Cloud Shell terminal window:*
 > ```sh
 > cloudshell launch-tutorial project-walkthrough.md
 > ```